Nathan5471/RatHacks/README.md

 ## Features

 Participants get to have an account that manages signing up for events and workshops.
 They are able to edit their data through a settings page and perform actions like logging out of their accounts.
 Organizer can create and manage events and workshops.
+Organizers also are able to see the users and send out emails within the website.
+There are judge accounts that are able to leave feedback on projects.

 ## Demo